eLearning

 Not all types of training are created equal.

-There are many different ways to train employees, and some are more effective than others.
+There are many ways to train employees; some are more effective than others.
 Even how effective a certain type of training is isn’t universal.
-One method may be more effective for one topic whereas another could be more effective for another.
-It can even change from organization to organization depending on the culture among many factors.
+One method may be more effective for one topic, whereas another could be more effective for another.
+It can even change from organization to organization depending on the culture, among many factors.

 That’s the same idea behind learning styles being bogus factors for creating training and counterproductive to our growth in general.
-There’s no specific learning style that is best for any one person just like there’s no single best type of training.
+There’s no specific learning style that is best for anyone just like there’s no single best type of training.

-Otherwise, I might be an olfactory learner because I need to attribute smell to what I’m learning.
-I don’t need to touch, don’t need to do, I need to smell my way to learning.
+Otherwise, I might be an olfactory learner because I must attribute smell to my learning.
+I don’t need to touch or do; I need to smell my way to learning.
 Just kidding.

 Let’s get to the different types of training that could be used for good change management for technology projects.